Krarilotus/Stronghold-Crusader-efficient-AI/README.md

 # Stronghold-Crusader-efficient-AI
-this repo consists of the efficient AI overhault for the game Stronghold Crusader
+tldr: 8 more efficient and consistant castles for all AI characters in the game Stronghold Crusader balanced for 2k startgold and aggressive aic

 This project aims for creating a complete castle set for all 16 characters found in the vanilla game.
 The so created castles shall be compativble with the vanilla base game but also compatible with Krarilotus-aggressiveAI which is a modificiation of the base characteristic for every character of the game.
 The goals for the castle designs are: